Global Deadline Extensions & Updates

 Countries where Murgitroyd acts directly:

-All requests for the extension of a time limit will be considered as favourably as possible.
+All requests for the extension of a time limit will be considered as favorably as possible.

 • Includes the deadlines for payment of renewal fees, but excludes the deadlines for filing divisionals and making final submissions before oral proceedings.